raspberrypilearning/getting-started-guide-microbit/en/step_5.md

 To do this, you use the `show string`{:class='microbitbasic'} block from the `Basic`{:class='microbitbasic'} menu in the toolbox.

-### Displaying pictures (icons)
+### Draw pictures (icons)

 You can also use the LEDs to display simple pictures and icons.

 In the last step, you used the `show icon`{:class='microbitbasic'} block to do this.

-This allows you to choose from preprogrammed icons.

-You can also draw your own!
+This allows you to choose from preprogrammed icons, but you can also draw your own!

 --- task ---